14 Best Answering Services for Small Business in 2026

 Best forMobile-first AI with voice cloning

-Beside (rebranded from Signpost) offers unlimited calls at $29.99/mo with a voice cloning feature that appeals to business owners who want their AI to sound like them.
+Beside (rebranded from Signpost) offers unlimited calls at $29.99/user/mo with a voice cloning feature that appeals to business owners who want their AI to sound like them.
 The mobile-first app design means you can manage everything from your phone, which is practical for contractors who spend their day in the field.

 The catch is onboarding depth.
 Beside uses a web-scan approach that builds a knowledge base from your website — fast but shallow.
 For simple call handling and message-taking, that's fine.
 For trade-specific questions like "do you service north of Route 9?" or "what's your emergency callout rate?" the AI will likely take a message instead of answering.
 If knowledge depth matters to your business, voice-based onboarding produces a significantly deeper result.